Internet domain name – secondary or primary market? Pros and cons

 In the case of primary market domains, you have to build SEO from scratch.
-This is, of course, involves an additional amount of work and resources, which do not always guarantee success.
-However, for the money saved, you can outsource it to specialised companies.
-Such solution will ensure a certain, constant continuity of operation of your future website.
+This, of course, involves an additional amount of work and resources, which do not always guarantee success.
+However, for the money saved, you can outsource it to specialized companies.
+Such a solution will ensure a certain, constant continuity of operation of your future website.

 Some domains are more expensive to register, renew and maintain, for example, .online, .shop, .travel or .expert, but they also offer a certain uniqueness.
 Often, such original solutions are overlooked by domain wholesalers who are focused on the simplest solutions and target recipients unaware of the existence of alternative extensions that may reflect the nature of the industry you’re operating in.